What’s ONCOS- 102?

 A medication that’s a form of targeted therapy for cancer patients, ONCOS-102, was developed by a company known as Targovax.
 The treatment was designed to target and replicate inside of cancerous cells only, killing them and leaving healthy cells untouched.
-This drug was tested out in clinical trials and has been found to treat pleural mesothelioma, cancer that affects the lining of the lungs.
+This drug was tested out in clinical trials and has been found to treat pleural mesothelioma, a cancer that affects the lining of the lungs.

-The primary engineers of ONCOS- 102, Targovax, is a clinical-stage immuno-oncology company.
+The primary engineer of ONCOS- 102, Targovax, is a clinical-stage immuno-oncology company.
 This means that they focus on creating products that can stimulate the immune system to better fight off difficult tumors.
 Targovax has tested the medication in mesothelioma, melanoma, and peritoneal cancers, and has found favorable results.

 Clinical Trial Testing

 This medication was tested and developed in clinical trials.
 These are studies where doctors and researchers invite patients to try emerging treatments under a controlled and observed environment with medical professionals there to observe and moderate.
 Some clinical trials are free, some pay you to attend, and others you have to pay to be in attendance.

 Clinical trials can be helpful because they offer newer therapy options in addition to the standard multimodal cancer treatment plans.
 It’s important to understand, however, that these trials should not replace conventional treatments.
 They are only a second option or to be used with other standard therapies.
 Your doctor will have the best course of action mapped out for you after some initial tests and examinations.

 Some trials have discovered that ONCOS- 102 can be used successfully in conjunction with other cancer medications.
 For mesothelioma, when used with chemotherapy drug Alimta, Keytruda, or Platinol, there have been positive results.
 It’s currently being tested in conjunction with an immunotherapy drug known as Durvalumab.